davidfowl/TodoApi/README.md

   }
 ```

-For collecting and searching logs there are 2 options:
+For collecting and searching logs there are 2 `optional` way, based on `your needs` in the production environment:
-- Seq
+- Seq (Not Free in commercial use)
-- Elasticsearch and Kibana
+- Elasticsearch and Kibana (Free)

 #### Seq
-For using seq use should enable it with setting `SeqUrl` in `Serilog` section of [appsettings.json](TodoApi/appsettings.json):
+For using seq, we should enable it with setting `SeqUrl` value in the `Serilog` section of [appsettings.json](TodoApi/appsettings.json):

 ``` json
   "Serilog": {